sdgniser/coding_club_blogs/_posts/2024-03-24-linear-regression-and-gradient-descent.md

 2. **Stochastic Gradient Descent (SGD)**: Sees each training example to calculate the loss and update the weights (take one step).
 This can be much faster but introduces more noise in the gradient estimates.
 This is because one example may not represent the whole dataset well.
 3. **Mini-Batch Gradient Descent**: Divides the dataset into batches and updates the gradient after seeing each batch.
 Passing through all the batches and seeing the whole dataset once is called an epoch.
 This strikes a balance between the efficiency of SGD and the accuracy of batch gradient descent.

-In today's discussion, we have covered the basics of linear regression and gradient descent.
-We also touched on but chose to leave out specific topics in detail, like the types of gradient descent, how to handle classification tasks, the coding aspect of it, etc. We will cover these topics in future discussions.

 ### Demonstration Code

+Here is a demonstration of the Linear Regression and Gradient Descent algorithm in action.
+You can adjust the learning rate and the number of epochs to see how the model fits the data.

 <a href="https://colab.research.google.com/drive/12zuYGh_IN1BEqzInu81SPUJ_nwCsHoaK" target="_blank">
     <img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg"
-    style="display: block; margin-left: auto; margin-right: auto; width: 150px"
+    style="display: block; margin-left: auto; margin-right: auto; width: 150px">
-    >
 </a>

 <script src="https://gist.github.com/PeithonKing/12f51e7e2341884d46bebe38fa84b1f5.js"></script>

+In today's discussion, we have covered the basics of linear regression and gradient descent along with the coding aspect of it.
+We also touched on but chose to leave out specific topics in detail, like the types of gradient descent, how to handle classification tasks etc. We will cover these topics in future discussions.

 <script>